I Will Always Love You (Whitney Houston recording): Covers, samples and tributes

-Hudson sang the song for Houston when she received the BET Honors Entertainers Award in January 2010 and, again, on February 12, 2012, as a tribute to Houston, who died the night before.
+Hudson sang the song for Houston when she received the BET Honors Entertainers Award in January 2010 and, again, on February 12, 2012, at the 54th Annual Grammy Awards as a tribute to Houston, who died the night before.
 Parton complimented Hudson on her performance, saying,I was brought to tears again last night, as I'm sure many were, when Jennifer Hudson sang "I Will Always Love You" on the Grammys in memory of Whitney.
 Like everybody else, I am still in shock.
 But I know that Whitney will live forever in all the great music that she left behind.
 I will always have a very special piece of her in the song we shared together and had the good fortune to share with the world.
 Rest in peace, Whitney.
 Again, we will always love you.

 Twelve years later, in a tribute to Houston at the 50th anniversary special for the American Music Awards, Hudson covered the song again, while also adding in the song "I Loves You, Porgy", to commemorate the 30th anniversary of Houston's legendary 1994 American Music Awards performance where she also covered "I Loves You, Porgy" along with the Dreamgirls ballad, "And I Am Telling You I'm Not Going".

+In June 2026, Hudson covered the song again at the funeral of Clive Davis, who died on June 22 of that year.

-In addition, the song has also been heavily sampled, with around 61 songs from various genres either directly sampling Houston's vocals from the hook or reinterpreting the song's hook.
+In addition, the song has also been heavily sampled, with around 64 songs from various genres either directly sampling Houston's vocals from the hook or vocally reinterpreting the song's hook and its a cappella intro.

 Canadian deejay Sickick performed a mashup of the song along with fellow pop diva Celine Dion's own landmark hit, "My Heart Will Go On" (1997), in his 2022 song, "Go On".

 Other samples of the song were produced by the likes of British rapper Theophilus London, the electronic music band Salem, American rappers Twista, Juelz Santana and Gudda Gudda, American R&B group Next and singer Sheléa.